tyrone-sudeium/JSONCore/README.md

 JSON engine for Swift today is an Objective-C class, `NSJSONSerialization`, which returns Objective-C objects.

-JSON Core works only on native Swift types, `Array`, `Dictionary`, `Int64` and `Double`, which means there's no bridging required.
+JSON Core works only on native Swift types, `Array`, `Dictionary`, `Int64`, `Double`, and `Bool`, which means there's no bridging required.
 It's still a long way off being as efficient as `NSJSONSerialization` in Objective-C only mode, but it's already considerably faster than `NSJSONSerialization` when used with Swift code.

 Here's a chart showing the performance characteristics of JSON Core when parsing an extremely large JSON file from disk.
 The source JSON file is generated when